Sm4rtBoyTom/HUDImprovements/README.md

 HUD Improvements is a mod for [The Long Dark](https://www.thelongdark.com).
 A video game developed by [Hinterland Games](https://hinterlandgames.com/).

-HUD Improvements mod adds ability to enable or disable certain, potentially annoying, HUD elements via ModSettings.
+### HUD Improvements mod adds ability to enable or disable certain, potentially annoying, HUD elements via ModSettings.

+#### Big thanks to [DigitalZombie](https://github.com/DigitalzombieTLD) for allowing me to merge this mod together with his Yes I Know mod

+Disables the hover text on items and / or fires.
+You've played the game long enough, you know how a stick looks like.

-In the current version you can disable:
+#### In the current version you can disable:

 - capacity meters and counters
 - Sprain risk icon